dask/dask/docs/source/best-practices.rst

 Python can be highly productive with 10 threads per process with numeric work, but not 50 threads.

-For more information on how to set processes and threads, see :doc:`the scheduler documentation <scheduling>`.
+For more information on threads, processes, and how to configure them in Dask, see :doc:`the scheduler documentation <scheduling>`.